 Apache-2.0 — available on crates.io & AUR

 audium is a keyboard-driven music player for people who live in the terminal.
 No Electron.
 No cloud sync.
 No background daemons.
-Just your files, a queue, and a progress bar.
+No FFmpeg.
+Your files, your library, your rules.

 Installation